josmar-crwdstffng/angular/aio/content/tutorial/index.md

 <header>Getting Started</header>

 In this tutorial, you build your own Angular application from the start.
 This is a good way to experience a typical development process as you learn Angular application-design concepts, tools, and terminology.

-If you're new to Angular, try the [**Try it now**](start) quick-start application first.
+If you are new to Angular, try the [**Try it now**](start) quick-start application first.
 **Try it now** is based on a ready-made  partially completed project.
 You can edit the application in StackBlitz and see the results in real time.